WR

 Aim

-To equip pharmacists with the knowledge and skills required to support the safe and effective optimisation of medicines for older people living with dementia.
+To equip you with the knowledge and skills required to support patients receiving cancer treatment.

 Learning outcomes